MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-405-Federal-Health-Insurance-Aged-Disabled/subpart-X-Rural-Health-Clinic-Federally-Qualified-Health-Center-Services/subjectgroup-ECFRb16e804c561ceb4-Payment-Rural-Health-Clinic-Federally-Qualified-Health-Center-Services/section-405.2463.md

 (B) A qualified provider of outpatient diabetes self-management training services as defined in part 410, subpart H, of this chapter.

-(b) *Visit - Medical.* (1) A medical visit is a face-to-face encounter between a RHC or FQHC patient and one of the following:
+(b) *Visit—Medical.* (1) A medical visit is a face-to-face encounter between a RHC or FQHC patient and one of the following:

 (i) Physician.